-Listening as second dimension of openness means we are open for the other person viewpoint.
+Listening as the second dimension of openness means we are open to the other person's viewpoint.
 We have learned that listening means much more than just letting the other person finish the sentence.
-Deep Listening means to do so without any prejudice or preconditioning.
-Listening for us has become so important that we have created an own document for it - TIGER in Dialog.
+Deep listening means to do so without any prejudice or preconditioning.
+Listening for us has become so important that we have created our own document for it - TIGER in Dialogue.

 Trust is one of our strong foundations.
 We trust in each other.